meshafi/-Async-Live-Review-2/exercise.md

 # Async Exercise

 You have a serve which stores a large square 2d array with even number of rows and columns.
-The task is to replicated the 2d array on the client.
+The task is to replicate the 2d array on the client.

 ## Perform the below steps in the following order: